ecg-icas/icas/doc/next/_sources/campaign-status.rst.txt

 BUDGET_REACHED
 """"""""""""""

-One or more of the campaign's budgets have been reached.
+One or more of the campaign's budgets have been reached and its linked ads are not shown on site.
 In case of recurring budgets, like Daily or Monthly budgets, the budgets will be periodically reset and the campaign will become active again.
 If a campaign is both ``BUDGET_REACHED`` and ``PAUSED``, it will be shown as ``PAUSED``.